alexisbernt/loper-slam-dUNK/Documentation/Week 3/Calendar Documentation.md

 # Purpose of the Calendar class
-> The main purpose of the class is to allow coaches to make announcements, and to allow the athletes to receive the
+> The main purpose of the class is to give coaches a visual representation of the team's events for the current and upcoming months, and allow them to create events for the future as well.
-> coaches announcements.
-It does this by using a GUI to allow the user to interact with an SQL server that stores and
+> It does this by using the following classes: calendar, tkinter, matplotlib, and datetime to create, edit and validate information in the Calendar class.
-> fetches the announcements depending on the user.

 # Steps taken and challenges
 > To begin the class, we had to make the GUI for the user.
 This was not too challenging as using TKinter is fairly straight